rubygarage/rubygarage.github.com/slides/trailblazer/endpoint.markdown

 ## Specifying outcomes

-Outcomes are defined by matchers
+Outcomes are defined by matchers.

 There is no way to define them on the fly, so you have to inherit `Trailblazer::Endpoint` and override `matchers`

 ```ruby